flux-framework/flux-core/doc/man3/idset_encode.rst

 Refer to :man3:`idset_create` for a general description of idsets.

-:func:`idset_encode` creates a string from *idset*.
-The string contains a comma-separated list of ids, potentially modified by *flags* (see FLAGS below).
+:func:`idset_encode` creates a string from :var:`idset`.
+The string contains a comma-separated list of ids, potentially modified by :var:`flags` (see FLAGS below).

-:func:`idset_decode` creates an idset from a string *s*.
+:func:`idset_decode` creates an idset from a string :var:`s`.
 The string may have been produced by :func:`idset_encode`.
 It must consist of comma-separated non-negative integer ids, and may also contain hyphenated ranges.
 If enclosed in square brackets, the brackets are ignored.
 Some examples